David Pocock: Rugby career

+Stints with the Force and Brumbies (Super Rugby)

-Pocock played for the Force, where he made his debut in 2006 against the Sharks in Durban.
+Pocock played for the Western Force, where he made his debut in 2006 against the Sharks in Durban.
 Pocock made appearances for Australian Schoolboys and Australia A in the 2007 IRB Pacific Nations Cup, earning man of the match multiple times in the tournament.
 He then made his Australia debut as a substitute against the Barbarians on 3 December 2008.

 Pocock made his test debut in Hong Kong against New Zealand in late 2008, and then played against Italy and the Barbarians on the Wallabies spring tour.
 That same year he also captained the Australian Under 20s at the Junior World Championships in Wales, and was then awarded the Emirates Western Force captaincy for the development tour of England.

 In 2009 Pocock played 13 Super Rugby games and was again called up to the Wallabies Squad.
 The year 2009 was a breakthrough year, during which he featured in 13 of the 14 Tests played by Australia – including a man of the match effort in the drawn Test against Ireland at Croke Park, as well as a maiden Test try during the 33–12 win over Wales at Cardiff.
 Pocock had earlier started the year by scoring his first try for his adopted country during the 55–7 win over the Barbarians in a non-cap match in Sydney.
 As a credit to his improving performance in the game Pocock replaced longstanding Wallaby openside flanker George Smith, late in the 2009 Tri-Nations.
 In the Wales test in the 2009 Autumn Internationals, he put his thumb back into its socket after it had been dislocated and continued to play.
 He was, however, substituted at half-time and replaced by George Smith.